YuukanOO/seelf/README.md

 I mean, for real!

+> [!IMPORTANT]
+> [v2 is right around the corner](https://github.com/YuukanOO/seelf/milestone/2) and will include **remote docker deployments** and **better documentation**, release expected around **April 2024**!

 https://github.com/YuukanOO/seelf/assets/939842/d234bf40-1927-4057-a62b-8357c935506b

+> [!NOTE]
-_The seelf initial public version has some limitation (only local Docker engine, single user mostly) but you can check out [the roadmap](https://github.com/YuukanOO/seelf/milestone/1) to see what's planned!_
+> seelf v1 has some limitations (only local Docker engine, single user mostly) but you can check out [the roadmap](https://github.com/YuukanOO/seelf/milestone/1) to see what's planned!

 ## Goal

 Got an already working docker compose file for your project ?
 Just send it to your [seelf](https://github.com/YuukanOO/seelf) instance and _boom_, that's live on your own infrastructure with all services correctly deployed and exposed on nice urls as needed!
 See [the documentation](DOCUMENTATION.md) for more information.

+> [!NOTE]
-_Althought Docker is the only backend supported at the moment, I would like to investigate to enable other ones too.
-Remote Docker or Podman for example._
+> Althought Docker is the only backend supported at the moment, I would like to investigate to enable other ones too.
+Remote Docker or Podman for example.

 ## Prerequisites